Where is the 2022 Super Bowl? Location, city, stadium, date, halftime show, TV channel, future Super Bowl sites - NBC Sports

-The 2022 NFL Playoffs start today which means it’s time to look ahead to the 2022 Super Bowl.
+The 2022 NFL Playoffs are underway which means it’s time to look ahead to the 2022 Super Bowl.
 See below for all you need to know about Super Bowl 2022 including where the the Big Game takes place this year, the date, stadium, future locations, how to watch on TV, and much more.

 RELATED: NFL playoff schedule 2022: Bracket, dates, times, TV channels for every game